-“Anonymous” and “confidential” surveys both hide the identity of responses secret.
+“Anonymous” and “confidential” surveys both keep the identity of responses secret.

-When employee survey data is collected and held “confidentially” identifying values such as an employee ID number or department are kept in a secure environment where nobody in the organization surveying their staff can access it, but employee survey platforms securely house the data in order to segment the employee experience of unique groups.
+When employee survey data is collected and held “confidentially”—identifying values such as an employee ID number or department are kept in a secure environment.
+This means no one in the organization surveying their staff can access it, but rather employee survey platforms securely house the data in order to segment the employee experience of unique groups.

 This information can be uploaded from your HRIS into a third-party employee survey platform.